metamath/lamp-guide/docs/index.md

   for the proved step (if any).
   Use click to reveal the justification (if it's hidden).
   Use long-click to change (edit) the step type.
+  If you change the step type to **H** (hypothesis), the step name may be changed.
+If there is a G step, then the new label will be G step name + "." + integer.
+  If there is no G step, then the tool checks if the currently assigned label is valid.
+If it is valid, then nothing is changed;
+  if it is invalid, then a different valid numeric label is generated.
 * Justification: This justifies why some statement is true.
   For hypotheses this is "HYP".
   For provable and goal statements, this has the form "*hyps*:*ref*",